 PRICE: $270.00 (U.S. Ski & Snowboard Coach Members Only).
 Includes 3 days on-snow and online course.
 Lift tickets are additional (most resorts offer discounted lift tickets to participants).

 You can complete these additional requirements before or after you take the level 200 on-snow clinic:

 - Certification Requirments: updated CPR & First Aid, Heads Up Concussion, Introduction to Avalance and SafeSport Training

-In-person preliminary schedule will be available end of October
+The in-person preliminary schedule will be available in early January

-PRICE: $75 for U.S. Ski & Snowboard members only.
-Includes clinic and participant materials (course setting documents).
-Does not include lift ticket (most ski areas offer discounted lift tickets to clinic participants).
+PRICE: $100.00 for U.S. Ski & Snowboard Coach Members only.
+Does not include lift tickets (most ski areas offer discounted lift tickets to clinic participants).